hoonman/Parstagram_2/README.md

 # Project 3 - *Parstagram 2*

-**Name of your app** is a photo sharing app similar to Instagram but using Parse as its backend.
+**Parstagram** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **7** hours spent in total